Alfa Romeo 147: High performance versions

 The hot hatch 147 GTA model was launched in 2002.
 The GTA used a 3.2 V6 engine, produced 250 PS and had a top speed of 246 km/h.
 It has a widened body (15 mm at each side) to accommodate the 225/45R17 tyres.

 Most models have six-speed manual transmissions; whilst a smaller number of other models use the Selespeed automated manual system.
 In total, 5,029 147 GTAs were built, 1004 of which were Selespeeds.

-London-based after market tuner Autodelta has produced a "bored out" version of the GTA, sporting a 3.7 litre V6, producing 328 bhp, and a split axle differential gear for the front wheels.
+London-based aftermarket tuner Autodelta has produced a "bored out" version of the GTA, sporting a 3.7 litre V6, producing 328 bhp, and a split-axle differential gear for the front wheels.
 Autodelta has also made a Rotrex supercharged version, producing 400 bhp.